RCHG/rchg.github.io/_posts/2015-12-11-Data-Assimilation.md

 where $$x_{a}$$ is the value *after the analysis*, $$x_{b}$$ is the value *before the analysis* (background), $$x_{o}$$ is the value of the single observation and $$W$$ is a weighting function to be calculated by the data analysis.

-If we define the error as the value minus the true value, then from the equation above we could write a relationship between errors rather than values (and our objective is minimize the errors);
+If we define the error as the estimated value minus the true value, then from the equation above we could write a relationship between errors rather than values (and our objective is minimize the errors);

 $$e_{a} = e_{b} + W(e_{o}-e_{b}) $$

 Still, to resolve the problem, we have to propose a value for $$W$$, we could proceed by performing an *ensemble average* (and then we are trying to understand the statistical properties in our data analysis).
-If our background, analysis and observation are unbiased the average of their errors is zero.
-If we will go back to the previous equation we can write,
+If our background, analysis and observation are unbiased then the average of their errors is zero.
+So, if we will go back to the previous equation we can write,

 $$e_{a}^{2} = [e_{b} + W(e_{o}-e_{b})]^{2} $$